10 Unforgettable Fall Weekend Getaways in the Northeast

 7. Lake George, New York

-Lake George is a favorite summer getaway for many New Yorkers, but it’s also gorgeous (and a little quieter) in the fall!
-I’ve gone here twice and to be honest, I find it so much more relaxing here in the fall than in the summer.
+Lake George is a favorite summer destination for many New Yorkers, but it’s also gorgeous (and a little quieter) in the fall.
+I’ve been to Lake George twice and to be honest, I find it so much more relaxing here in the fall than in the summer!
+You’ll find less crowds during autumn and the colors up here are stunning.

 🍂 Best Time to Visit (subject to change per season): Early to mid October